shijithpk/twitter_list_mgmt/README.md

 tlm.create_list_difference(list1,multiple_lists,list_name)
 ```

+### Other functions

-The methods above are the main ones for the package.
+The methods that have been listed are the main ones for the package.
 There are others, and most people won't have to bother with them.
-Just mentioning some of the other methods for coders who want to create their own functions based on them.
+Will go through some of the other methods for coders who want to create their own functions.
 (Have a look at [helpers.py](twitter_list_mgmt/helpers.py) to see how they've been defined.)

-These Some of the other methods are:
+Here are some of the other methods:

-* Use this to automate the fetching of list ids from list urls.
+* This one helps automate the fetching of list ids from list urls.
 Returns the list_id as a string.
 ```
 tlm.get_list_id_from_url(url)
 ```

-* Gets all the members of a twitter list, and returns a python list of their user ids.
+* Get all the members of a twitter list.
+The function returns a python list of their user ids.
 ```
 tlm.get_list_members_ids(list_idx)
 ```

-* Adds user ids to a list you own. 'ids' here is a python list of user ids and 'list1' is the id for your twitter list.
+* Add user ids to a list you own. 'ids' here is a python list of user ids and 'list1' is the id for your twitter list.
 ```
 tlm.add_ids_to_list(ids,list1)
 ```

-* Removes user ids from a list you own. 'ids' here is a python list of user ids and 'list1' is the id for your twitter list.
+* Remove user ids from a list you own. 'ids' here is a python list of user ids and 'list1' is the id for your twitter list.
 ```
 tlm.remove_ids_from_list(ids,list1)
 ```

-* This creates a pandas dataframe from a list, with each row a different member and each column an attribute like number of followers, number of tweets posted etc. This is for anyone who wants to analyze the membership of a list.
+* Create a pandas dataframe from a list, with each row a different member and each column an attribute like number of followers, number of tweets posted etc. This is for anyone who wants to analyze the membership of a list.
 ```
 tlm.get_df_from_list(list_idx)
 ```